-The Tax Implications of Selling Gift Property
+The Capital Gains Tax on Selling Gifted Property

 You could end up owing a gift tax or capital gains tax